The Origin of Feces: What Excrement Tells Us About Evolution, Ecology, and a Sustainable Society (ECW Press, May 2013)

 An entertaining and enlightening exploration of why waste matters, this cultural history explores an often ignored subject matter and makes a compelling argument for a deeper understanding of human and animal waste.
 Approaching the subject from a variety of perspectives — evolutionary, ecological, and cultural — this examination shows how integral excrement is to biodiversity, agriculture, public health, food production and distribution, and global ecosystems.
 From primordial ooze, dung beetles, bug frass, cat scats, and flush toilets to global trade, pandemics, and energy, this is the awesome, troubled, uncensored story of feces.

-For more resources related to this book, check out my resources page here.
+Also, for more resources, activities, initiatives related to the subjects in this book, check out my resources page here.

 Read an original piece by David Waltner-Toews about “10 Ways Poop Can Save the Word” on Bookish.com, a website devoted to books and readers, created in partnership with several publishers and industry leaders.
-You can read the piece here: http://www.bookish.com/
+You can read the piece here.